Vilax/ScipionTomoTutorial_HIV/celullarEnvTutorial.md

 ## cryoCARE prediction

 Once the cryoCARE model has been trained, it can be applied to the reconstructed tomograms.
+The parameter are:

+- **Tomograms**: The reconstructed tomograms with imod
+- **cryoCARE model**: The previous trained cryoCARE model
+- **Number of tiles**: 8

+> Tip: This protocol can be prone to run out of memory (failure), if this happens increase the number of tiles

 ![cryocarepredictionForm](celullarEnvironment/cellEnv_cryoCAREpredictionForm.png)

 The result of the prediction can be visualized with the `tomoViewer` opening the tomograms with `imod-3dmod` as it is shown in the figure.
 Note how the ribosome are clearly visible in the tomogram.